SymfonyCasts/symfony7/sfcasts/search-form.md

 Sure, we could build this form right in the controller using the form builder.
 But to keep things neat and tidy, let's stick with the form type again.
-Plus, we'll pick up a few handy tricks on the way.
+Plus, we'll pick up a few handy tricks along the way.

 Head to your terminal and run the following command: